DrThomasAger/smile/README.md

 Studies in prompt engineering continously show that **small changes in seemingly non-representational punctuation characters can have massive downstream task performance increases.** We aim to **standardize and normalize these prior ignored performance gains** for both small and large teams, organizations and individuals.

+### Quick FAQ

+#### ▪️Why structure small prompts?

+Because they follow instructions more consistently.
+Consistent structure ensures a maintainable and explainable future-proof strategy for the prompt engineering team in your org.

+#### ◾️Why structure large prompts?

+Structure enables you to write prompts with sections so the model can follow your instructions more clearly, over more turns, with more agents.

+#### 😉Why structure using (: Smile instead of markdown?

+***(: Smile*** was made to be performant for LLMs.
+Markdown is a document format that is used for rendering.

 # Does Smiling Make You Happier?

 Science says yes. **Type `(:` more and you’ll feel better...
 And get more leverage out of your prompts.** The act of smiling (even with text) measurably lifts mood and sharpens focus, which makes ***(: Smile*** a tiny habit with outsized returns every time you write.